 Attracting over two million visitors per year, Milan is famous for several international events, including the Milan Fashion Week and the Milan Furniture Fair.
 The city is also home to two of the world’s most famous football teams, A.C.
 Milan and F.C.
 Internazionale Milano.

-For gay rights in Italy, please see our Essential Guide to Gay Rome page.
+For gay rights in Italy, please see our Gay Rome City Guide page.

 The gay scene in Milan may not be as open as in other large European cities, but it is more visible than elsewhere in Italy.